 - a.
 The faculty member must be a member of the voting faculty. - b.
 The faculty member may not be an officer of the administration. - 2.
-Non-voting members: - a.
-The SPH Vice Dean and the SPH Assistant Dean for Enrollment & Student Affairs. - b.
-One representative from the Office of Enrollment and Student Affairs.
+Non-voting members: - The SPH Assistant Dean for Student Engagement and Success. - One representative from the Office of Student Affairs.